highfidelity/hifi-docs-grav-content/05.marketplace/04.certifiedApps/docs.md

     * button.svg
     * activeButton.svg

-    The .json has two required properties, “scriptURL” (whose value must be the URL to the uploaded script.js), and “homeURL” (whose value must be the URL to the uploaded ui.html) using explicit paths created upon upload of the files to the Marketplace.
+    The .json has two required properties, “scriptURL” (whose value must be the URL of the uploaded script.js), and “homeURL” (whose value must be the URL to the uploaded ui.html) using explicit paths created upon upload of the files to the Marketplace.
 >*Example where the zeros should be substituted for your marketplace bucket:*
 ``` javascript
         {